opendatabio/opendatabio/README.md

 ## Install
 ### Prerequisites and versions
 Opendatabio is written in PHP and developed over the Laravel framework.
-The minimum supported PHP version is 5.6.4, but PHP 7 is strongly recommended.
+The minimum supported PHP version is 7.0, which is available from apt-get in Ubuntu 16.04 and Debian 9.

 It also requires a working web server and a database.
-The minimum required version for MySQL is 5.5 (equivalent to MariaDB 5.5 or 10.0), but it recommended to run MySQL 5.7 (or MariaDB 10.1). **TODO: install script should check this!**
+The minimum required version for MySQL is 5.7.6 (or equivalently MariaDB 10.1.2).
 It should be possible to install using Nginx as webserver, or Postgres as database, but our installation script focuses on a Apache/MySQL setup.